Noah-Adofina/personal-website/README.md

 # personal-website

-This is a personal website that I built for the Headstarter Fellowship program (project 1)
+This website was originally built for the Headstarter AI Fellowship program (project 1), but has turned into different versions as I redesigned and improved upon the original.

 Link to website:
 https://www.noahadofina.com/

-Link to video demo:
+Link to (old) video demo:
 https://youtu.be/pwNxqhzxLOk